17 Best Portuguese Desserts

 #16 Sericaia

 Sericaia is a very humid cake made with eggs, flour, milk, and cinnamon.
-This conventual sweet cames from Elvas in Alentejo in the South of Portugal.
-Traditionally it was cooked and served in typical clay plates and accompanied by an also delicious Elvas Plum compote.
+This traditional sweet comes from Elvas in Alentejo in the South of Portugal.
+Traditionally, it was cooked and served on typical clay plates and accompanied by a delicious Elvas Plum compote.

-You can find Sericaia all over Alentejo more particularly in the region around Elvas.
+You can find Sericaia all over Alentejo, particularly in the Elvas region.

 Best Portuguese desserts